acmCSUFDev/march-madness-2024/problems/diamond-02/README.md

 where `bob` exited `CS` occurred before the entry where he entered `E`.

-At the bottom of the access logs, there is a list of suspects.
-These are the people who may have trespassed.
-In the above example, `alice`, `bob`, and `charlie` are the suspects.

 # Part 1

-We have managed to narrowed down a list of suspects, but we need more evidence to identify the trespasser. **What is the total number of times that these suspects have entered and exited the `CS` building?**
+We have managed to narrowed down a list of suspects, but we need more evidence to identify the trespasser. **What is the total number of times that everyone has exited the `CS` building?**

 # Part 2

-A partial security report came back, and we didn't have enough evidence to support our suspicions.
-You will have to investigate further.

-Go through the access logs and find out who the trespasser is. **What is the hour, minute and second of the intruding access log entry?** Format your answer as `HHMMSS` (24-hour); e.g. `21:45:00` for `9:45pm`.
+After further investigations, we've discovered that there were not just one, but two trespassers!
+One trespasser was seen entering a building while another trespasser was still inside.
+In other words, there are overlapping access logs for any two different people. **What is the total number of overlapping access logs for any two trespassers?**